pypeaday/eol-dr/checklist.md

 ### YNAB

 1. YNAB is on a Windows Virtual Machine hosted on the NAS.
-Jeremy can help with moving the VM somewhere (ZFS dataset /tank/encrypted/vms/)
+Jeremy can help with moving the VM somewhere (ZFS dataset /tank/encrypted/vms/), or you can just stop using YNAB all together... it's old and installing it anywhere new is tough.
 2. YNAB allows 1 desktop install and 2 connected device via Dropbox for automatic syncing.
 If you want to just install it on a laptop or the regular desktop you use then you'll find the installer on the NAS in /tank/encrypted/nas/dump and the product key is in Bitwarden.
 Remember that we use an ancient version of YNAB so the installer isn't available anywhere else.
 Also for the app if you need to reinstall it you have to use the .apk that's also on the NAS which has updated support from the community for Dropbox syncing.
-3. I access the windows VM through remmina.
-The login is in bitwarden
+3. I access the windows VM through remmina, username is just `nic`, no password

 ### Bank Accounts and Virtual Currency